A few days ago I posted the building instructions for a project of mine: WinDIY a 3D printed wind turbine.

 - Connections for two Hall sensors for measuring the generator speed

-- Connections for three sliding resistors to measure the positions of the pitch actuator and the brake cylinder
+- Connections for three slide resistors to be able to measure the positions of the pitch actuator and the brake cylinders

-- Connections for two force sensors to measure the contact pressure of the brake cylinder
+- Connections for two force sensors to be able to measure the contact pressure of the brake cylinders

-- Connections for four NTCs to measure the temperatures of the generator windings and the load resistance.
+- Connections for four NTCs to be able to measure the temperatures of the generator windings as well as the load resistance.

-- Connection to discharge the rectified voltage to a consumer
+- Connection to be able to discharge the rectified voltage to a load

 - Connection and electronics to be able to connect a load resistor PWM-controlled.